On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Introduction

+The basic idea is that, while (a) is evaluated by considering many particular triangles, (b) is evaluated by considering a single but completely generic triangle.
 In \cite{Ciardelli:26}, the relationship between these two ways of expressing generality has been studied systematically in the context of a logic, $\textsf{InqWT}+[x]$, which is nothing but the $\existsi$-free fragment of $\textsf{InqBT}+[x]$.
 A central result of \cite{Ciardelli:26} is that every sentence of this logic can be translated (albeit in a rather complex way) into an equivalent sentence of standard predicate logic.
 It is natural to wonder whether such a result extends to the richer system $\textsf{InqBT}+[x]$, including the inquisitive existential quantifier $\existsi$.

 \begin{itemize} \item \textbf{Open Question 2.}\\ Is every sentence of $\inqBT+[x]$ equivalent to some sentence of standard first-order logic? \end{itemize} Again, in this paper we answer the question in the negative.
 We show that in $\inqBT+[x]$ we can write a sentence expressing the fact that the model is finite (or infinite)---a property which is famously not expressible in first-order logic.
 Using this result, we show that the logic $\inqBT+[x]$ is not compact (even in the weaker sense of satisfiability), and that it is not recursively axiomatizable (indeed, we show that the set of its validities is not even arithmetical).